 For terms with the minimum number of vertices common, the contribution to $\sum \E[p_\alpha p_\beta]$ is then

-A similar calculation will show that the leading order term (in $n$) in the number of path pairs as described above is contributed by the pairs with minimum possible number of vertices common as the number of paths reduce when the paths intersect in more number of vertices.
+A similar calculation will show that the leading order term (in $n$) in the number of path pairs as described above is contributed by the pairs with minimum possible number of vertices common as the number of paths reduces when the paths intersect in a larger number of vertices.
 Then, summing over all possible number of intersecting wedges, we have, since $g(\bm s, \bm k) \leq 1$,

 Finally, to establish Lemma~\ref{lem:psd}, it remains to show that

 for some choice of $\bm k$ and $\ell$.
 Choose